- Nonprovitamin A carotenoid

 Diets rich in carotenoids like lycopene are generally associated with a decreased risk of some cardiovascular events.
-However, there is no proof that lycopene supplements have the same effect.
+However, there is no evidence showing that lycopene supplements have the same effect.

 - To prevent and treat macular degeneration

 Diets rich in carotenoids like lycopene are generally associated with a decreased risk of macular degeneration.
-However, there is no proof that lycopene supplements have the same effect.
+However, there is no evidence showing that lycopene supplements have the same effect.

 For Healthcare Professionals

 Lycopene is a natural pigment synthesized by plants and microorganisms.
-Referred to as a nonprovitamin A carotenoid, it is not known to have any vitamin A activity.
-Biological actions include antioxidant activity via singlet oxygen quenching and peroxyl radical scavenging, induction of cell to cell communication, and growth control, although less efficiently than beta-carotene (15).
-Proposed mechanisms of action in cancer prevention include inhibition of cancer growth, induction of differentiation by modulation of cell cycle regulatory proteins, alterations in insulin-like growth factor-1 (16) or vascular endothelial growth factor (17) levels, prevention of oxidative DNA damage, and possible enhancement of carcinogen metabolizing enzymes (18).
+Referred to as a nonprovitamin A carotenoid, it is not known to have vitamin A activity.
+Biological actions include antioxidant activity via singlet oxygen quenching and peroxyl radical scavenging, induction of cell to cell communication, and growth control, although this appears to occur with less efficiency than with beta-carotene (15).
+Preventive consumption of lycopene attenuated effects of acetaminophen-induced liver injury in a murine model (29).